top of page

 Our Approach

-Chu Shong Tin’s Wing Chun is renowned for its distinctive principle of “Nim Lik”, or “Mind Force.”
+Grandmaster Chu Shong Tin’s Wing Chun is renowned for its distinctive principle of “Nim Lik”, or “Mind Force.”
 This unique quality allows practitioners to generate remarkable power and speed with minimal physical effort, often enabling them to overcome opponents of much greater size and strength.
-The cultivation of this skill involves achieving a state of relaxed awareness, where the body remains active yet free from unnecessary tension, allowing one’s mass to be utilised efficiently as a source of power.
-Through disciplined training that emphasises concentration, focus, and relaxation, practitioners develop a harmonious connection between mind and body—facilitating intentional, effortless movements that channel mass into various forms of effective force.
+The cultivation of this skill involves achieving a heightened state of awareness, requiring an active and interconnected body, yet remaining free from unnecessary tension, allowing one’s mass to be utilised efficiently as a source of power.
+Through disciplined training that emphasises concentration, focus, various methods of activation and relaxation, practitioners develop a harmonious connection between mind and body—facilitating intentional, effortless movements that channel mass into various forms of effective force.

 Modern Approach to Traditional methods